Teachings

 Because Hebrew thought is cyclical, it would stand to reason that

-things don't end, but they continue on and on.
+things don't end, but rather continue on and on.
 But what will

 we be doing?
 If the end of 7000 years is the end of a cycle,